-- ► Call the file manager
+- Call the file manager

-- ▶ Select the directory in which the graphics file is saved
+- Select the directory in which the graphics file is saved

-- ▶ Move the highlight to the graphics file
+- Move the highlight to the graphics file

-▶ Press ENT: The TNC opens the graphics file in its own application using the ristretto additional tool
+Press the ENT key The TNC opens the text file in its own application using the ristretto additional tool

 With the key combination ALT+TAB you can always return to the TNC user interface while leaving the graphics file open.
-Alternatively, you can also click the corresponding symbol in the taskbar to switch back to the TNC interface.
+Alternatively, you can also click the corresponding symbol in the task bar to switch back to the TNC interface.

-More information on how to use the ristretto function is provided under Help.
+More information on how to use ristretto function is provided under Help.